wingedrhino/DistroSetup/Fedora-Xfce-Spin-Setup.md

 * ShellCheck
   * utility to check shell scripts
   * used by Atom Editor Plugin
+* byobu
-* screen
+  * Frontend for screen and tmux.
-  * since I don't know how to use TMux yet
+  * For a tmux ignorant person (me), this brings screen at par with tmux w.r.t features and I like the defaults
 * parallel
   * basically a better xargs
   * no idea why it is not in every default install